danchevkz/danchevkz.github.io/README.md

 - Lightweight, no frameworks or libraries.
 - Minimal JavaScript for interactivity.
 - Fully client-side, optimized for GitHub Pages.

 The site is partitioned into distinct categories: bio, honors, extras, etc. This allows a visitor to jump to the part they care about.
 There is minimal decoration, making the focus on the information.
 I chose a blueish color scheme that I keep consistent through the entire page.
 I included a CV to give a formal record of my milestones, and a Bio for more a more informal introduction.
 I separated honors to highlight my awards, and extracurriculars to show my activities outside academics.
 I added a Misc section, which I plan to update later, and the case is similar for the Blog.

+---

 ## Credits
 - **Author:** Alexander Danchev
 - **Hosting:** [GitHub Pages](https://pages.github.com/)
-- **Inspiration:** Based on minimalist personal portfolio layouts from Stanford.
+- **Inspiration:** Based on minimalist personal portfolio layouts from Stanford faculty.